databricks/koalas/docs/source/user_guide/typehints.rst

 :func:`DataFrame.apply_batch`, :func:`Series.transform_batch`, etc.

 However, this is potentially expensive.
-If there are several expensive operations such as a shuffle in the upstream of the execution plan, Koalas will end up with executing twice, once for schema inference, and once for processing actual data with the schema.
+If there are several expensive operations such as a shuffle in the upstream of the execution plan, Koalas will end up with executing the Spark job twice, once for schema inference, and once for processing actual data with the schema.

 To avoid the consequences, Koalas has its own type hinting style to specify the schema to avoid schema inference.
 Koalas understands the type hints specified in the return type and converts it